 - Administer prescription medication as directed.

-- Increase water consumption to dilute the urine of cats with urinary tract infection or stones.
-Add multiple water stations, buy a water fountain and consider switching to canned food which has a higher water content.
+- Increase water consumption to dilute the urine of cats with urinary tract infections or stones.
+Add multiple water stations, buy a water fountain and consider switching to canned food that has a higher water content.